webix-hub/docs/data/desktop/localization.md

 Different countries and regions have their own rules for writing dates, numbers and monetary units.
 All these issues should be taken in account in case a target group for your app is wider than one country or region.

 The set of rules for this or that country is called **locale** and includes methods for date, time, number and price formatting.
-Localization methods belong to the [i18n class](api/refs/i18n.md) and treat data according to he set format.
+Localization methods belong to the [i18n class](api/refs/i18n.md) and treat data according to the set format.

 By default **Date()** constructor outputs raw data.
 Unformatted, it looks barely readable.